Currency trading, or forex, is the process of exchanging one currency for another or the conversion of one currency into another currency.

 3. USD to CAD

-America’s fiscal neighbor to the north and one of their most important trading partners, it should come as no surprise that the values of CAD and the USD are very closely related.
+America’s fiscal neighbor to the north and one of their most important trading partners, it should come as no surprise that the values of CAD and the USD are closely related.
 The value of the Canadian dollar is also heavily correlated with commodity prices.

-In particular, the price of oil has a large amount of influence over the value of the Canadian dollar because Canada’s economy relies very heavily on oil exportation.
+In particular, the price of oil has a large amount of influence over the value of the Canadian dollar because Canada’s economy relies heavily on oil exportation.
 In 2016, oil prices fell to prices not seen in over a decade, and the Canadian dollar also suffered, slumping to an exchange rate of 1.46 CAD to 1 USD.

 If you want to exchange USD for CAD, carefully monitor the price of oil to determine the ideal time to buy.